 Chances are, if you visit Croatia, you will inevitably visit one or more of the 10 UNESCO World Heritage Sites in the country.
 Whilst three of the sites are shared with other countries seven are contained within the country’s borders.

-At the end of the article you will also find a map which details the locations of these sites in Croatia.
+At the end of the article, you will also find a map that details the locations of these sites in Croatia.

 There are also links to more posts about Croatia including tips to ensure you make the most of your trip to this beautiful European country, a recommended best book list and more to help with your Croatia trip planning.

 This post was a collaboration with a number of other travel bloggers who have contributed a section about each Croatian UNESCO World Heritage Site.

 Croatia World Heritage Sites

 Plitvice Lakes is considered to be one of the most beautiful national parks in the world.
 Located 2 hours away from Zagreb by bus, it can be done on a day trip from the city or you can also stay for a couple of days in the neighbouring village of Korenica so you can explore more of Plitvice like I did.

 The national park is known for its beautiful 16 terrace turquoise lakes and numerous falls, and it’s a UNESCO heritage site that you must visit in Croatia.